Index of Theatre Instructors:

 Theatre Coordinator, Instructor

-(Teaches: Acting, Teen Acting)
+(Teaches: Acting, Intermediate Acting)

 Ivy moved to the Quad Cities after graduating from Monmouth College in May, 2012, where she majored in Theatre and English.
 She has been involved with the theatre since she started acting in school plays in seventh grade, but she didn't get serious about theatre until starting college.
 During her schooling, Ivy studied every aspect of the theatre, but found her passion in acting and stage managing.